BKTidswell/OctoSprings/README.md

 		* So pressing q makes the fist and second springs on the top contract, pressing w makes the third and fourth springs contract etc.
 		* Keys a to ; control the bottom row

+* The goal is to touch the red target points as many times as possible.
+This is also what the neural network will be trained up to do over time.

 * Running this requires Pygame to run, which can be obtained by running 'pip install pygame'
 	* If you do not have pip run 'sudo easy_install pip'